smaranz/notchy/IMPORTANT_MACOS.md

 ### Why This Matters:

-- NotchNook uses macOS-specific APIs (NSScreen, NSWindow, etc.)
+- Notchy uses macOS-specific APIs (NSScreen, NSWindow, etc.)
 - iOS projects won't have access to these APIs
 - The app won't compile if created as iOS project